 Let it snow, let it snow, let it snow.
 As long as you don’t have anywhere to go.
 According to the National Highway Traffic Safety Administration, 17 percent of all vehicle crashes occur in the winter… which means driving in the snow is almost as dangerous as driving distracted (25 percent).

 Can’t avoid the worst of the weather?
-Find out more about driving in the snow:
+Discover safety tips for driving in the snow:

 - Empty the exhaust pipe.
 Did you know a blocked exhaust pipe could be deadly?
 If snow or ice got stuck there after a storm, it would block the only exit for carbon monoxide… which means it would slowly start filling your car.

 - Scrape your headlights and taillights.
 Before you drive away, take a quick walk around your car.
 If you can’t see your headlights, neither can the car in front of you.
 And if you can’t see your taillights, neither can the car behind you.